|

 Adenine | C5H5N5 | CID 190 - PubChem

 Adenine is the parent compound of the 6-aminopurines, composed of a purine having an amino group at C-6.
-It has a role as a human metabolite, a Daphnia magna metabolite, a Saccharomyces cerevisiae metabolite, an Escherichia coli metabolite and a mouse metabolite.
+It has a role as a mouse metabolite, a Saccharomyces cerevisiae metabolite, an Escherichia coli metabolite, a human metabolite and a Daphnia magna metabolite.
+It is a member of 6-aminopurines and a purine nucleobase.
+It derives from a hydride of a 9H-purine.

 Adenine | Nucleobase, Purine, DNA | Britannica